rljacobson/rust_patterns/README.md

 Anyone interested in this repo will almost certainly want to study [Rust Design Patterns (rust-unofficial)](https://rust-unofficial.github.io/patterns/), a documented catalogue of idiomatic Rust patterns, anti-patterns, and community conventions.
-Includes behavioural, structural, and creational patterns.
+Includes behavioral, structural, and creational patterns.

 ## How to Read